wp-plugins/calculated-fields-form/README.txt

 * Instruct.
 Text: Use this area for adding instructions to the end user.
 * Section Break: A line / separator for sections into the same page.
 * Page Break: A separator for pages on multi page forms.
+* Sumary: Displays a summary of form fields with the values entered.
 * Calculated field: .. and of course, the calculated field that accepts formulas, functions and many related settings.

+In addition to the above, the following fields are available only in the **Developer** version of plugin:

+* Line Text DS: An input field that gets its default values from one of following datasources - Database, Posts information, Taxonomies information or Users information
+* Email DS: An input field for Email address that gets its default values from one of following datasources - Database or Users information
+* Text Area DS: A text area field that gets its default values from one of following datasources - Database, Posts information
+* Checkboxes DS: Checkboxes for selecting one or more options into the same field that gets its options from one of following datasources - Database, CSV, Posts information, Taxonomies information or Users information
+* Radio Btns DS: Radiobuttons for selecting one option between the options available for the field that gets its options from one of following datasources - Database, CSV, Posts information, Taxonomies information or Users information
+* Drop-down DS:  A select / drop down list for selecting one of the values listed that gets its options from one of following datasources - Database, CSV, Posts information, Taxonomies information or Users information
+* Hidden DS: A hidden field that gets its value from one of following datasources - Database, Posts information, Taxonomies information, or Users information

 New fields may be added at any time, so check the latest version of the plugin since it may have new options.